liferay/sko-2025/exercises/SKO 2025 - Technical Clinic Exercises.md

    2025-01-24 14:08:34.676 INFO  [fileinstall-directory-watcher][BundleStartStopLogger:68] STARTED claritytheme_7.4.13 [1463]
    ```

-Now that you've included the Global JS client extension in `clarity-theme` and redeployed it, you can implement the accessibility menu on Clarity's website.
+Now that you've included the global JS client extension in `clarity-theme` and redeployed it, you can add the accessibility menu to Clarity's website.

 ## Exercise 6b: Applying the Global JS Client Extension to Clarity's Home Page

-Here, you'll apply the Global JS client extension to Clarity's home page.
+Here, you'll apply the global JS client extension to Clarity's home page.

 1. In your running Liferay instance, click *Edit* (![Site Menu](./pdf-images/icons/icon-edit.png)) to start editing the Home page.